-- have correct XML syntax - be compliant with the class and attribute structures defined by the PDS and relevant discipline nodes and missions in their respective XSDs - be compliant with the rules governing specific attributes and their values as set by the PDS and relevant discipline nodes and missions in their respective Schematron files - be compliant with the rules governing both URI namespace constructs and fully resolvable schema location constructs to the PDS4 "released" repository for referenced XSD and SCH documents. - have a file name ending with the extension "xml".
+- Be both semantically and syntactically correct as prescribed by the XSD and the SCH. - Be compliant with the class and attribute structures defined by the PDS and relevant discipline nodes and missions in their respective XSDs - Be compliant with the rules governing specific attributes and their values as set by the PDS and relevant discipline nodes and missions in their respective SCH files - Be compliant with the rules governing both URI namespace constructs and fully resolvable schema location constructs to the PDS4 "released" repository for referenced XSD and SCH documents. - Be compliant in that references to the IM schema (XSD) and the IM SCH must be present in the XML label. - Be compliant in that there must exist a reference to an XSD and if applicable an SCH for each namespace in the XML label. - Be compliant in that the version of the referenced IM schema (XSD) is the same version as the referenced IM schematron (SCH), for example: - $\circ \ PDS4\PDS\1L00.xsd$ - o PDS4\PDS\1L00.sch